OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    >>>
    >>> world = mosaik.World(sim_config)

-Because we start simulator instances via our *world*, it needs to know what simulators are available and how to start them.
+As we start simulator instances by using *world*, it needs to know what simulators are available and how to start them.
 This is called the *sim config* and is a dict that contains every simulator we want to use together with some information on how to start it.

-In this case, we only have the *ExampleSim*.
+In our case, the only simulator is the *ExampleSim*.
 It will be started by importing the module ``example_sim.mosaik`` and instantiating the class ``ExampleSim``.
 This is only possible with simulators written in Python 3.
 You can also let mosaik start simulator as external processes or let it connect to already